zflowers/CascadesCombine/keynote/README.md

 ## Quick Start

+0. If for some reason you have not already, do the kinit command as if you were normally going to login to the LPC

 1. **Download the keynote directory**
    Copy the `keynote/` folder from this repository (contains `PlotTemplate.key`, `setup.sh`, and `make_keynote.py`) to your working machine.
    Example using `rsync`: